top of page

 The Malignant and Pre-malignant Ribosome

 Ribosomopathies are human syndromes cause by mutations to the ribosome.
-The main cause of mortality of ribosomopathies patients is bone marrow failure (when the bone marrow fails to properly generate blood cells) and they also have an increased susceptibility to blood malignancies such as acute myeloid leukemia.
+The main cause of mortality of ribosomopathies patients is bone marrow failure (when the bone marrow fails to properly generate blood cells), and they present with increased susceptibility to develop blood malignancies such as acute myeloid leukemia.
 We aim to understand the mechanisms by which dysregulation of the ribosome leads to pre-malignant conditions and ultimately to leukemia development.

 3_Leukemia.jpg